tc39/notes/meetings/2019-06/june-5.md

 #### Conclusion/Resolution

-Proposal has been accepted for stage 2.
-Reviewers:
+- Stage 2 acceptance
+- Stage 3 reviewers:
-Daniel Ehrenberg
+  - Daniel Ehrenberg
-More to be found async.
+  - More to be found async.
+  -

 ## Emitter for Stage 1